joegen/opalvoip-ptlib/ReadMe_QOS.txt

 ============
 Update 25.4.05:
-802.1p/q is now supported natively however is disabled To enable set the Static PUDPSocket::disableQoS = FALSE;
+802.1p/q is now supported natively however is disabled To enable set the Static PUDPSocket::disableQoS = PFalse;

 QoS support is now negotiated between the calling parties and will only functions when both parties have.